What Is Lemmatization?

 - Reducing dimensionality of problems in text classification, sentiment analysis, or topic modeling

-The differences between lemmatization and stemming are shown below.
+Examples of lemmatization and stemming are shown below.

+In MATLAB®, lemmatization can be done using “normalizeWords” function with the style option of ‘lemma’.
 To learn more about using lemmatization and building predictive models with text data with MATLAB, see Text Analytics Toolbox™.